Vision and measures

 Buffering and storage

-Water storage means that water is temporarily stored to prevent flooding.
-The difference with buffering is that the storage must be emptied quickly.
+Water storage means that water is stored temporarily to prevent flooding.
+The difference between storage and buffering is that the storage must be emptied quickly.
 This ensures that there is enough space for the temporary storage of water.

 Streams and soil